movalex/BMD_requests/README.md

 ### Fuse Development
 1. Add a GUI/ integrated IDE for developing Fuses and Macros.
-Within this GUI, add a sidebar with a library of preset functions and all availalbe classes, etc. Also include a GUI section with Checkboxes and naming fields for FuRegisterClass.
+Within this GUI, add a sidebar with a library of preset functions and all available classes, etc. Also include a GUI section with Checkboxes and naming fields for FuRegisterClass.
 Include a dropdown menu to select which category the Fuse belongs in or create a new category.